Unraveling Twisty Linear Polarization Morphologies in Black Hole Images: Methodology

 \citet{Palumbo_2020} found that the magnetization state in simulations of the M87* accretion flow was strongly encoded in the spiraling structure of the EVPA, with more radially directed EVPA corresponding the SANE models and more spiraling or circular EVPA patterns corresponding to MADs.
 To differentiate between the MAD and SANE models more quantitatively, they proposed an azimuthal decomposition of the polarized image to isolate symmetric patterns in the EVPA with respect to the image azimuthal angle $\varphi$, when averaged over image radius $\rho$:

+where $I$ refers to the the intensity while $P = Q + i U$ describes the linear polarization with $Q$ and $U$ referring to the Stokes parameters.
 Here, each coefficient $\beta_m$, which is normalized by the total image flux, is a complex coefficient with a phase that encodes the orientation of the spiral and an amplitude that is proportional to the average linear fractional polarization.
 Crucially, the $m=2$ mode is rotationally symmetric; intuitively, a nearly axisymmetric flow viewed at nearly face-on inclination (as is the case for M87*) would produce a nearly rotationally symmetric image on the observer screen. \citet{Palumbo_2020} found that, as expected, the $\beta_2$ mode is indeed the most informative coefficient for discriminating the accretion states, as the phase directly relates to the underlying magnetic field orientation in the limit of weak Faraday effects.
 Furthermore, \citet{PaperVIII} found that the phase of $\beta_2$ was more constraining than any other polarized image metric when comparing images from EHT data to GRMHD simulations.
 Of interest in this work is how strongly the $\beta_2$ phase can be related to the magnetic field in GRMHD simulations in two regimes of Faraday effect strength, as well as investigating the cause of the strong dependence on spin in the $\beta_2$ phase identified in \citet{Palumbo_2020}.

+As in \cite{PaperVIII}, we use the default image centering of the GRMHD library (which corresponds to a zero angular momentum photon at the screen center) when evaluating $\beta_2$, rather than recentering based on an empirical ring search.
+As evaluated in the discussion of \citet{Palumbo_2020}, the amplitude of $\beta_2$ decays quadratically in the centering error (as a fraction of the ring diameter), while phase effects enter only at higher order.
+In highly asymmetric images, the selection of an appropriate image center in observations may be more complicated, involving image-domain feature extraction; one might also choose the image center that maximizes the $\beta_2$ amplitude.